 Table 7 provides descriptive statistics for the 42 articles.
 Nearly two-thirds were published in European journals.
 Most articles were empirical.
 The level of analysis of institutional logics varied widely, with the most common being intraorganizational (within organizations) and inter-organizational (between organizations).
-The content and context of the institutional logics analyzed in these articles also varied widely, including Japanese housewives' identities (Leung, Zietsma, and Peredo, 2014); gay, lesbian, bisexual, and transgender ministers' negotiation of contradictory logics between their churches and their own sexual orientation (Creed, DeJordy, and Lok, 2010); the collapse of the Communist Party's ideology in the Soviet Union (Deroy and Clegg, 2015); and values and practices in academic management publishing (Symon et al., 2008).
-Our reading of these 42 articles revealed three prominent themes - institutional work, competition, and plurality - that we discuss in turn.
+The content and context of the institutional logics analyzed in these articles also varied widely, including Japanese housewives' identities (Leung, Zietsma, & Peredo, 2014); gay, lesbian, bisexual, and transgender ministers' negotiation of contradictory logics between their churches and their own sexual orientation (Creed, DeJordy, & Lok, 2010); the collapse of the Communist Party's ideology in the Soviet Union (Deroy & Clegg, 2015); and values and practices in academic management publishing (Symon, Buehring, Johnson, & Cassell, 2008).
+Reading these 42 articles revealed three prominent themes-institutional work, competition, and plurality-that are discussed in turn.